 1. Irregular Bridge

 Other general aesthetic concerns relating to the bridge can occur after a rhinoplasty procedure.
-The central nose forms the transition from the bridge to the tip and must be in proper proportion to seamlessly blend the two together in an aesthetically harmonious relationship.
+The central nose forms the transition from the bridge to the tip and must be in proper proportion to blend the two in an aesthetically harmonious relationship seamlessly.

 2. Deviated Nose Issues after Surgery

-A deviated nose is a nose with a twist-either in the upper, middle, or tip of the nose.
-It is one of the most difficult problems to address through rhinoplasty and can persist after an original rhinoplasty or a revision rhinoplasty.
+A deviated nose has a twist in the upper, middle, or tip.
+It is one of the most challenging problems to address through rhinoplasty and can persist after an original rhinoplasty or a revision rhinoplasty.
 It can even be introduced through a rhinoplasty or revision rhinoplasty procedure.

 One of the most common mistakes seen following rhinoplasty is the over-projected tip.
 Once a prominent bump is removed, patients often discover that the tip of the nose projects too far from the face.

-If the two projecting points of cartilage that support the nose tip are too aggressively removed they will lose their springy structure and remaining cartilage will begin to bend and twist.
-This causes a problem called “bossae” or “knuckling” where the cartilage turns upon itself and the weakest points at the joints of the cartilage form very noticeable bumps or “knuckles.”
+If the two projecting points of cartilage that support the nose tip are too aggressively removed, they will lose their springy structure and the remaining cartilage will begin to bend and twist.
+This causes a problem called “bossae” or “knuckling”, where the cartilage turns upon itself and the weakest points at the joints of the cartilage form very noticeable bumps or “knuckles.”

-Rhinoplasty involves two separate procedures, one to the right side of the nose and one to the left.
+Rhinoplasty involves two procedures, one to the right side of the nose and one to the left.
 In every stage of the surgery, great attention must be paid to symmetry.
-The cartilage on both sides of the nose tip must be removed to exactly the same degree or an asymmetric tip will result.
-Asymmetries may also occur due to unequal scarring during the healing process and not reveal themselves until months or even years after the fact.
+The cartilage on both sides of the nose tip must be removed to the same degree, or an asymmetric tip will result.
+Asymmetries may also occur due to unequal scarring during the healing process and not reveal themselves until months or even years later.

 Rhinoplasty Terms

-Rhinoplasty: a surgery that changes the form (or shape) and function (breathing) of the nose.
+The terms below briefly describe the types of Rhinoplasty offered in Ireland.
+Rhinoplasty: a surgery that changes the nose’s form (or shape) and function (breathing).

 1. Functional Rhinoplasty